AhmedMoustafaa/airfoil-selector/README.md

 min_cd = min_cd_aoa(Re_range, Re_weights, cl_range, cl_weights, aoa_range)
 ```

-# TODO
+# TO-DO List
-[] make a website using Flask library that provides an easier interface for users
+- [ ] make a website using Flask library that provides an easier interface for users
-[] optimize the workflow of the program (requires some knowledge that I don't currently have)
+- [ ] optimize the workflow of the program (requires some knowledge that I don't currently have)